AmineCodi/AmineCodi/README.md

 # 💫 About Me:
-Hello, I'm Amine, a passionate Mechatronic Engineer with a strong interest in Coding.
+Hello, I'm Amine, a Mechatronic Engineer with a strong interest in Coding.
 Let's build the future together!
 Happy coding! 🚀

 ## 🌐 Socials: